 There are six different species of trout living in Rock Creek including cutthroat, cut-bow, rainbow, brown, brook, bull and rocky mountain whitefish.
 The creek boasts one of the highest fish populations in the state.

 Yes.
-Montana requires that our guests purchase their licenses to fish, in addition to a $10 conservation license.
+Montana requires that our guests purchase their licenses to fish, in addition to a $10 conservation license and a $15 Aquatic Invasive Species Prevention Pass.
 Our Rod & Gun staff will facilitate your purchase when you book your stay and plan your activities.
 Children age 11 and under do not require a license to fish.
-Non-Resident Montana Fishing License Fees are: 2-day for $25+$10 conservation license, 10-day for $56+$10 conservation license and season licenses for $86+$10 conservation license.
+Non-Resident Montana Fishing License Fees are: 2-day for $50, 10-day for $81 and season licenses for $111.

 Fishing from a boat on Rock Creek is not permitted after June 30 per U.S. Forest Service regulations.
 Our guides and guests often float, walk and wade on many other Montana rivers after June 30.
 Off-Ranch fishing float trips on rivers, such as the Bitterroot, Clark Fork and Blackfoot can be arranged through the Rod & Gun staff in advance and at an additional cost.